 Angela's Cardiology Story

-Careful study revealed need for artery dissection
+Careful study revealed the need for immediate treatment of artery dissection

 With some heart conditions, patients have symptoms that don’t quite add up, making a diagnosis difficult.